AUTHORITY of the Priest-Hood: Who is that?

 By what “authority” dost thou these things.
 Matthew 21.
 Acts 9.

 7. Precedents, decisions of a court, official declarations, respectable opinions and says, also the books that contain them, are call authorities, as they influence the opinions of others; and in law, the decisions of supreme courts have a binding force upon inferior courts, and are called authorities.

 8. Government; the persons or the body exercising power or command; as the local authorities of the states.

 AU'THOR, n.
 [L. auctor.
 The Latin word is from the root of augeo, to increase, or cause to enlarge.
 The primary sense is one who brings or causes to come forth.]

 1. One who produces, creates, or brings into being; as, God is the “author” of the Universe.

 2. The beginner, former, or first mover of any thing; hence, the efficient cause of a thing.
 It is appropriately applied to one who composes or writes a book, or original work, and in a more general sense, to one whose occupation is to compose and write books; opposed to compiler or translator.

-WHO IS THE AUTHOR of your salvation and Eternal Life?
+WHO IS THE AUTHOR of your Existience and your salvation and Eternal Life?